Yu (Jeffrey) Hu

 Yu Jeffrey Hu is a professor at Georgia Institute of Technology’s Scheller College of Business.
 He is a Digital Fellow at MIT's Initiative on Digital Economy.

 Career

-Hu's research has been published in leading journals such as Management Science, Review of Financial Studies, Information Systems Research, Management Information Systems Quarterly, and MIT Sloan Management Review, as well as in the Wall Street Journal, New York Times, Reuters, Bloomberg, InformationWeek, Wired Magazine, TIME Magazine, and INC. Magazine.
+Hu's research has been published in leading journals such as Management Science, Review of Financial Studies, Information Systems Research, Management Information Systems Quarterly, and MIT Sloan Management Review, as well as in the Wall Street Journal, New York Times, Bloomberg, InformationWeek, Wired Magazine, TIME Magazine, and INC. Magazine.